The-Known-Galaxy/archives/sith/points_of_interest/starlight_beacon/starlight_beacon.md

 The Beacon also worked as a hospital, observatory, research station, market, and cultural center, giving the visitors of the Beacon a glimpse into the many cultures of countless worlds in the Republic.
 The Jedi stationed at the Beacon was initially supposed to be led by Jedi Master Jora Malli, but due to their passing at the Battle of Kur, Avar Kriss was assigned in their place.
 The Station was made out of 19% Triazurite, a rare element that boosted the transmission signals from the station.
-Years later, around 3 ABY, Commander Grek of the Rebel Alliance, would be known to utilize the Starlight Beacon as inspiration for ìOperation Starlightî,
+Years later, around 3 ABY, Commander Grek of the Rebel Alliance, would be known to utilize the Starlight Beacon as inspiration for ‚ÄúOperation Starlight‚Äù,